keshavmishra27/resort/README.md

 If you don't create a `.env` file, the scripts will automatically fall back to safe relative paths inside the project folder.

 **4. Version Control**
-A `.gitignore` file is properly configured to ignore large auto-generated files (datasets, model weights `*.h5`, cache, generated plots, your `venv`, and the `.env` file), keeping your repository clean and your local absolute paths private!
+A `.gitignore` file is properly configured to ignore large auto-generated files (datasets, model weights `*.h5`, cache, generated plots), your `venv`, the `.env` file, user uploads, and the `instance/` database.
+This keeps your repository clean and your local absolute paths private!